 About the instructor

-Martijn van de Wiel is a creative entrepeneur, founder of Design Sketching Courses and creator of the Design Sketching label.
+Martijn van de Wiel is a creative entrepeneur, industrial designer, founder of Sketchdrive and creator of the Design Sketching label.
 He is based in The Hague where he operates from his downtown studio surrounded by artists and creative professionals from all disciplines.
-Most of his activities evolve around the Inspirational Power of Sketching, a subject he is highly passionate about.
+Martijn is fascinated by the human ability to explore, learn and create.

 Martijn created the Design Sketching label to share insight and experience on the subject of ‘sketching to create’.
 He regurlarly posts inspiring sketches and video tutorials directly from his studio- and classroom demos.
 He is currently producing and teaching a series of online design sketching courses to help aspiring creatives worldwide boost their sketching skills and leverage their creative potential.
 With a background in Industrial Design and more than 15 years experience in teaching courses and workshops at international design schools and innovative companies, Martijn has developed a unique approach in effective training of the sketching skill.
 His popular hands-on courses and workshops are reviewed as ‘fast learning’ and ‘eye-opening’ experiences.